isabella232/lessonly.github.io/_styleguide/react.md

 **Note:** Not previous files are named according to what the component is named.
 If you're searching for something, you may want to do a global search rather than just search file names.

 ### Component Name and File Name
-Going forward, we prefer that all component names must match the file name.
-Additionally, imported name must match filename unless import collision.
+We prefer that all component names match the file name.
+Additionally, imported name must match filename unless there is an import collision.

 ### File Name Casing
 No snake case anywhere in React.
 React components should use capital case.
 All other javascript filenames should use lower kebab case.